 - Making lots of butter from the cow’s cream…and I just LOVED the way they talked about the yellow cream from the good grass in the summer and how Ma colored the butter with carrot juice in the winter, so it would be pretty.
 No artificial colorings there! 🙂

 - Maple syrup and maple sugar in the spring.
 They ate their fill, then saved it for later to be used sparingly, and as nearly the only sweetener.
-Pa also found a bee’s nest tree and brought home lots of raw honey!
+Pa also found a bee’s nest tree and brought home lots of raw honey (use the code Katie15 for 15% off at that site!)!
 The “store sugar” was the white stuff, and it was very expensive and just for company, as was white flour in Little House on the Prairie.

 - Cheese-making in the summer when the milk was plentiful.
 They skimmed the cream to make butter, but not all of it.
 Pa told a story about Old Man Grimes, whose wife skimmed all the cream, and he was so thin drinking her whey that he blew away in a strong storm.
 They understood the value of good fats!